AI SearchAEOAI Citations

 AI search engines do not trust what you say about yourself.
 They trust what other people say about you.
 Loudmink's citation study across 8 research cycles found that brand website citation rates range from 3% (Claude) to 23% (ChatGPT) depending on the engine.
 The majority of citations come from third-party sources: review sites, editorial articles, Reddit threads, documentation aggregators, and comparison posts.

-This is the single biggest difference between Google optimization and AI optimization.
-On Google, your own website is the primary asset.
-You optimize your pages, build backlinks to them, and drive traffic directly.
-On AI search engines, your own website is a supporting character.
-The starring roles go to what G2 reviewers write about you, what Reddit users recommend, what industry publications include you in, and what comparison articles rank you in.
+This is the key difference between the discovery stage and the recommendation stage.
+On Google, your own website is the primary asset you optimize.
+AI search engines use Google and Bing to discover you (so that optimization still matters), but when building a recommendation, they weigh third-party sources heavily.
+The recommendation narrative is shaped by what G2 reviewers write about you, what Reddit users recommend, what industry publications include you in, and what comparison articles rank you in.

 A brand with a mediocre website but strong G2 reviews, active Reddit presence, and frequent editorial mentions will outperform a brand with a beautiful website but no third-party validation.

 What to do: Audit your third-party presence.
 Search your brand name on G2, Capterra, Reddit, and industry-specific review sites.
+Seeing where AI search engines pull their answers from makes this audit far faster than guessing.
 If you are not present, that is the gap to close first.
 Claim your profiles, encourage genuine reviews, and participate in relevant discussions.
 These are the sources AI search engines pull from when deciding whether to recommend you.

 The 45% Overlap Problem